ToscaLab/tosca/README.md

 In the [tosca-esp32c3/examples](./crates/tosca-esp32c3/examples) directory, various device firmware have been implemented.

+The `tosca-drivers` library provides architecture-agnostic drivers for various sensors and devices.
+All drivers are built on top of [`embedded-hal`] and [`embedded-hal-async`], making them compatible with any supported platform.

 ## Building

 To build the entire workspace with the `debug` profile, run the following